Java Methods and Basic Object-Oriented Programming

 Hello, Bob!
 Welcome to Java methods.

-See how we can reuse our method with different inputs?
-This is one of the big advantages of using methods.
+Notice how we can reuse our method with different inputs?
+This is a significant benefit of using methods.

 7. Now, let's create a method that returns a value.
 Add this method to your class, below the printGreeting method: